Chat with us, powered by LiveChat

 Some facilitators have completed formal psychedelic-assisted therapy training programs.
 They may or may not have much experience with psilocybin, or with holding space for others.
 Some training programs are more rigorous than others.

-In my experience, some of the most effective guides have little to no formal training at all.
+I've observed that some of the most effective guides have little to no formal training at all.
 A facilitator's academic or clinical background doesn't necessarily correlate with their ability to support you through a psilocybin journey.

 Can Family Members Be Effective Trip Sitters?

 Possibly.
-We advise some honest self-reflection first.
+We advise honest self-reflection first.

 How Much Should You Pay a Professional Tripsitter?